YILIN1031/TheMissingSemester/git/learn_git_branching.md

 ### A separate development branch

 1. Create a new branch `dev` from `main` in Github, and do `git pull`, `git branch -a` to confirm the new remote branch is in your local repository.
-2. `git checkout -b dev` to create the development branch.
+2. `git checkout -b dev origin/dev` to create the development branch.
+(Or `git branch -u origin/dev dev`)
 3. Begin working...
 4. `git add .` & `git commit -m "..."`
-5. Push your work from local dev to remote dev: `git push origin dev`
+5. Push your work from local dev to remote dev: `git push`
-6. Merge your work to `origin/main`.
+7. Merge your work to `origin/main`.

    Firstly, `git pull origin main`, make sure everything is the newest.
 Next, `git checkout main` and `git merge origin/dev`.
 Finally, `git push origin main`.

-   (Or you can merge in Github)
+   (Or you can merge in Github directly)

 ## Troubleshooting
 [Turn to solutions](https://github.com/YILIN1031/TheMissingSemester/blob/main/git/git.md#troubleshooting)